Pinafore/nlp-hw/project/README.md

 *Project*: You'll need to have made a submission to the leaderboard with something that satisfies the API.

-Submit a PDF updating on your progress.
+Submit a PDF updating on your progress to Gradescope.
+If all team members are not on the submission, you will lose points.

 Milestone 2
 ===================